propelorm/Propel2/documentation/documentation/01-installation.markdown

 ### PEAR Directory In Include Path ###

 If you choose to install Propel via PEAR, and if it's your first use of PEAR, the PEAR directory may not be on your PHP `include_path`.
 Check the [PEAR documentation](http://pear.php.net/manual/en/installation.checking.php) for details on how to do that.

-### Phing Version ###

-Phing versions 2.4.3 and 2.4.4 are incompatible with Propel.
-Check your Phing version by calling:

-{% highlight bash %}
-phing -v
-{% endhighlight %}

-In case you're using a version less than 2.4.5, upgrade to the latest stable version:

-{% highlight bash %}
-pear upgrade phing/phing
-{% endhighlight %}

 ### Getting Help ###